Pauwel1/Engie/README.md

 "streamlit run demo_local.py" in terminal

-You will be directed to a local host website, where you can drag and drop a .json file, prohibited it is constructed in the correct way (e.g.: assets/example_payload.json).
+You will be directed to a local host website, where you can drag and drop a .json file, if it is constructed in the correct way (e.g.: assets/example_payload.json).
 Power plants can be added or deleted at will.

 #### Value: